Texas vs Miami (FL) Players to Watch - Elite Eight

 Texas Players to Watch

-Dylan Disu averages 8.8 points, 4.4 rebounds and 1 assists per contest, shooting 61.3% from the field.
+Dylan Disu puts up 8.8 points, 4.4 rebounds and 1 assists per contest, shooting 61.3% from the field.

 Miami (FL) Players to Watch

-The Hurricanes receive 15.1 points, 6.2 rebounds and 2.7 assists per game from Jordan Miller.
+Jordan Miller gives the Hurricanes 15.1 points, 6.2 rebounds and 2.7 assists per game.
+He also puts up 1.3 steals and 0.4 blocked shots.

 Texas Top Performers (Last 10 Games)